Shelter in Place Appendix C

 - Follow all other shelter in place procedures set forth in this Appendix.

 NOTE: It is suggested that individuals with disabilities prepare for emergencies before they happen and inform co-workers, professors, and/or classmates of the best methods of assistance during an emergency.
-For assistance with preplanning for an emergency, contact the Title IX Coordinator and Director of Disability Resources or your supervisor or department head (for employees).
+For assistance with preplanning for an emergency, contact the Title IX Coordinator and Director of Disability Resources (undergraduate students), the Assistant Dean for Law Student Affairs (law students), or your supervisor or department head (employees).
 A few examples of preplanning measures include:

 - Learning alternate exit routes from commonly used areas